takwas/blog-src/content/Life Log/life-log-04-january-2016.md

 I _first_ woke up at exactly 2AM.
 I think two things I did yesterday made it easy for me to wake up that early: one, I had siesta; and two, I didn't eat dinner.
 I have noticed you gain more control over your night time sleep when you fail to eat supper.
 If you must eat however, I would reckon you go with something extremely light; even a beverage should suffice.

 Upon waking up, I checked Facebook, and was thrill-inspired by the status that appeared at the very top.
 It was by the creator of Facebook himself, Mark Zuckerberg.
-How inspiring it is to know that someone of that calibre still gave himself a book reading challenge -- he did so last year -- and on top of that, gave himself a new goal of building an AI for the new year -- he specifically said he'll do the coding himself, not instruct a technical team to do that.
+How inspiring it is to learn that someone of that calibre still gave himself a book reading challenge -- he did so last year -- and on top of that, gave himself a new goal of building an AI for the new year -- he specifically said he'll do the coding himself, not instruct a technical team to do that.

 <br/>
 > "But it's a different kind of rewarding to build things yourself, so this year my personal challenge is to do that."